queengooborg/PlusTiC-Reforged/README.md

 Please open an issue on the Issues page on the GitHub repository with your suggestion, and I will consider it!
 Please note that it may take some time to add new features, as I have a limited amount of time to work on this project.

+### Will you backport [feature] to [older Minecraft version]?

+I'm afraid not, sorry.
+Due to my limited time to work on this project, I am only able to support the latest version of Minecraft that I am working on, or if I'm working on porting the mod to a newer version, the latest Minecraft version the mod is available for.
+For example, once the version for 1.16.5 is released, I will no longer support any versions of Minecraft older than 1.16.5.

 ### May I use this mod in my modpack?

 Of course, you don't even need to ask!
 Just make sure that your modpack complies with the licenses of all the mods you include, and include a link to the mod's CurseForge page in your modpack's description!